Maximum Agreement Linear Predictors: Confidence and Prediction Intervals

 Note that the standard error term $\tfrac{\sigma_\txt{MA}(x_0)}{\sqrt{n}}$ is unknown.
-The first three CIs are obtained when this standard error is estimated by the asymptotic standard error obtained in (\ref{ASYM_VAR_MA}), jackknife standard deviation obtained in (\ref{JACKKNIFE_VAR}), and the bootstrap standard deviation obtained in (\ref{BOOTSTRAP_VAR}).
-We denote these CIs by $\Gamma_1[x_0,(x,y);\alpha]$, $\Gamma_2[x_0,(x,y);\alpha]$, and $\Gamma_3[x_0,(x,y);\alpha]$, respectively.
+The first three CIs are obtained when this standard error is estimated by the asymptotic standard error obtainable in Corollary \ref{coro: under MVN, p >=1, predictor} under the multivariate normality assumption, jackknife standard deviation obtained in (\ref{JACKKNIFE_VAR}), and the bootstrap standard deviation obtained in (\ref{BOOTSTRAP_VAR}).
+We denote these CIs by $\Gamma_1[x_0,(y,x);\alpha]$, $\Gamma_2[x_0,(y,x);\alpha]$, and $\Gamma_3[x_0,(y,x);\alpha]$, respectively.
 An alternative option for the construction of CIs for MALP is a fully nonparametric approach based on resampling procedures.
-We adopt some of these approaches for our illustration: the bootstrap-$t$ CI procedure, $\Gamma_4[x_0,(x,y);\alpha]$; the standard bootstrap percentile CI procedure, $\Gamma_5[x_0,(x,y);\alpha]$; and the bias-corrected accelerated percentile CI procedure, $\Gamma_6[x_0,(x,y);\alpha]$.
-For forms and details of these CIs, see Section 3 in the Appendix.
+We adopt some of these approaches for our illustration: the bootstrap-$t$ CI procedure, $\Gamma_4[x_0,(y,x);\alpha]$; the standard bootstrap percentile CI procedure, $\Gamma_5[x_0,(y,x);\alpha]$; and the bias-corrected accelerated percentile CI procedure, $\Gamma_6[x_0,(y,x);\alpha]$.
+For forms and details of these CIs, see {Section C in the Appendices}.
 See also \citet[Chapter 5]{DH:1997} and \citet[Chapter 11]{Efro:2016} for the constructions and discussions regarding the resampling-based CI procedures.

-For comparison of these procedures, we provide simulation results for the case of $p=2$.
-The set of parameters of the simulation coincides with the first experiment with $\gamma = 0.5$ in Section \ref{EXP_1}, so the results could be understood in light of Figures \ref{Simul_11_MAP_P} and \ref{Simul_12_MAP_P}.
-The prediction point was randomly chosen to be at $(x_1,x_2)=(3.177,6.457)$ whose squared Mahalanobis distance from the mean is 5.071.
+For comparison of these procedures, we provide simulation results for the case of $p=2$ {and under a trivariate normal distribution}.
+The set of parameters of the simulation coincides with the first experiment with $\gamma = 0.5$ in Section \ref{EXP_1}, so the results could be understood in light of Figures 1 and 2.
+The point where the prediction is made was randomly chosen to be at $(x_1,x_2)=(3.177,6.457)$ whose squared Mahalanobis distance from the mean is 5.071.
 For a confidence level $1-\alpha=0.95$, we performed simulations with sample sizes $n\in\{50,100,200\}$ for the CI procedures, and their empirical coverage probabilities and average lengths were computed based on $10000$ simulation replications.
 For the bootstrap-based CIs, we utilize $2000$ resamplings and $30$ sub-resamplings.